 On June 23, 2015 Governor McAuliffe announced that “outstanding court costs and fees will no longer prohibit an individual from having his or her rights restored.”

 On Apr.
-22, 2016, Governor McAuliffe signed an order restoring the vote to all 200,000+ felons in Virginia, regardless of their charge, who had completed their term of incarceration and their term of probation or parole.
+22, 2016, Governor McAuliffe signed an order restoring the vote to all 200,000+ people convicted of felonies in Virginia, regardless of their charge, who had completed their term of incarceration and their term of probation or parole.
 The New York Times reports (Apr.
-22, 2016, “Virginia Governor Restores Voting Rights to Felons”) that the governor’s action will not apply to felons released in the future, although the Governor’s aides say he plans “to issue similar orders on a monthly basis to cover people as they are released.”
+22, 2016, “Virginia Governor Restores Voting Rights to Felons”) that the governor’s action will not apply to people convicted of felonies released in the future, although the Governor’s aides say he plans “to issue similar orders on a monthly basis to cover people as they are released.”

 Governor McAuliffe’s Statement on the Virginia Supreme Court Decision (accessed July 26, 2016)